 Math Group Placement

-Math group placement is primarily determined by the student's prior year math level and the student's success at that level.
-MAP math assessments and completion of Saxon Course 2 are required to determine a student's readiness for Algebra I or Pre-Algebra.
-Math placement for new students is determined by American Academy's math placement test as well as PARCC math and MAP math assessments, if applicable.
+Math group placement is primarily determined by the student's prior year math level and the student's success at that level. iReady math assessments and successful completion of grade level math course are required to determine a student's readiness for Algebra I or Pre-Algebra.
+Math placement for new students is determined by American Academy's math placement test as well as CMAS math and iReady math assessments, if applicable.

 Under certain circumstances students may be able to skip a math level.
 Students who struggle with a math level may have to repeat that level.
 Details and guidelines for both situations are in the K-8 Student Retention and Acceleration Policy.